OpenDataology/website/content/en/docs/distributions/_index.md

 +++
 title = "Distributions"
-description = "A list of available Kubeflow distributions" weight = 40
+description = "A list of available OpenDataology distributions" weight = 40
 +++